-Delfland is one of our country's twenty-seven water authorities.
+Delfland is one of our country's twenty-four water authorities.
 The area in which Delfland operates is bordered by the North Sea, the Nieuwe Waterweg and the Berkel en Rodenrijs line, Zoetermeer and Wassenaar.
 On an area of 41,000 hectares, about 1.4 million people live and work, and approximately 40,000 businesses are established.
 This makes the Delfland region one of the most densely populated and most highly industrialized areas of the Netherlands.
 The region is furthermore renowned for its intensive glasshouse horticulture.

 The three key tasks of Delfland - maintenance of dikes and dams, water level control, and water quality control - initially do not seem to have much in common.
 But you can't tell a book by its cover.
 Often you cannot view one task separate from the other.
 The manner in which you construct and maintain quays, for example, has consequences for the quality of the water.
 Which is why Delfland always performs its tasks with "a broad view".
 In other words: taking into account all possible relevant factors.
 This is also known as integrated water management.
 To that end, Delfland strives for cooperation with other authorities and institutions.